SummerSlam (1993): Event

 The pay-per-view took place in front of a crowd of 23,954 at the Palace of Auburn Hills.

 Before the event aired on PPV, "The Rocket" Owen Hart defeated longtime jobber Barry Horowitz in a dark match.

 The first televised match was Razor Ramon versus Ted DiBiase.
 DiBiase attacked Ramon before the match began, but Ramon quickly turned the match around with several clotheslines.
 DiBiase regained control before untying a turnbuckle cover.
 Ramon won the match after ramming DiBiase's head into the exposed turnbuckle and using the Razor's Edge to get the pin.

 The Steiner Brothers were the audience favorites in the WWF Tag Team Championship match, as they were defending the belts in their hometown.
 Before the match began, The Heavenly Bodies attacked them.
 When the match began, the Bodies executed several double-team maneuvers on Rick Steiner.
 Scott tagged in and took control of the match.
-The Bodies soon regained the advantage, and Jim Cornette got involved by hitting Scott in the throat with a tennis racket.
+The Bodies soon regained the advantage, and manager Jim Cornette got involved by hitting Scott in the throat with a tennis racket.
 Rick tagged back in and hit several Steiner-Lines before Prichard attacked him with Cornette's tennis racket.
 Del Ray accidentally hit Prichard with a moonsault, however, allowing Scott to hit a Frankensteiner and Rick to get the pin.

 The match between Shawn Michaels and Mr. Perfect began with a series of wrestling holds.
 The match remained primarily technical until Diesel distracted Perfect, allowing Michaels to superkick him in the face.
 Michaels worked on Perfect's injured back until Perfect took control of the match.
 After a series of attacks on Michaels, Perfect used the Perfect Plex.
 Diesel pulled him out of the ring and threw him into the steel ring steps, however, allowing Michaels to win by countout.

 Irwin R. Schyster had little trouble defeating the 1-2-3 Kid.

 Irwin R. Schyster remained in control for the majority of his match against the 1-2-3 Kid.
 Although the Kid hit several kicks, Schyster regained control every time.
 Schyster used his usual abdominal stretch while using the ring ropes for leverage before the Kid made a brief comeback by hitting a moonsault.
 Schyster hit a Write Off, however, and got the pin.